sanjana-singamsetty/Weather-app/README.md

 - passing information with activities
 - working with json objects
 - working with volley library
+- - uses card veiw for the ui part
 - working with location internet